browniebroke/pypackage-template/README.md

 This will prompt you for a few questions and create new directory with the name you used as project slug.

+> _Note:_
+> the `--trust` option is required because this template may execute some tasks after generating the project, like initialising the git repo, installing dependencies and so forth.
+These are all listed in the `copier.yml` of this repo, under the `_tasks` key.
+They are all optional and safe to run.
+You can take my word for it, or better, check the code yourself!

 ### Start developing

 The project uses [Poetry] for dependencies management and packaging.
 Make sure you have it installed in your development machine.
 To install the development dependencies in a virtual environment, type: